peterdalle/swedishtwitter/trends/README.md

 ## R code to load tweets

 This will load hashtags from the location Sweden.
-Just replace `sweden` in the filenames with `sthlm` or `gbg` to load other locations.

 ```r
 # Read CSV file with 2 headers: datetime,trend